 Animal Ethics Committee terms of reference

-1.1.
-In accordance with the requirements of the “Australian Code for the Care and Use of Animals for Scientific Purposes”, the University of Sydney has established The University of Sydney Animal Ethics Committee (AEC) that has responsibility for all staff/students whose work involves the use of animals for scientific and/or educational purposes.
+1.1 In accordance with the requirements of the “Australian code for the care and use of animals for scientific purposes 8th Edition 2013”, the University of Sydney has established The University of Sydney Animal Ethics Committee (AEC) that has responsibility for all staff/students whose work involves the use of animals for scientific and/or educational purposes.

 1.2 The AEC is an executive committee of the Vice-Chancellor of the University of Sydney.
 The AEC reports through the Deputy-Vice Chancellor (Research), as a representative of the institution, on all matters affecting animal research at the University of Sydney.

-1.3.
-The University of Sydney will comply with Section 2 of the Code: “Responsibilities of Institutions and their Animal Ethics Committee” at all times.
+1.3 The University of Sydney will comply with Section 2 of the Code: “Responsibilities” at all times.

 2. General Principles

 2.1 The primary responsibility of the AEC is to ensure, on behalf of the University, that all care and use of animals is conducted in compliance with the Code.
 The AEC applies a set of principles, outlined in the Code, that govern the ethical conduct of people whose work involves the use of animals for scientific purposes.
 The role of the AEC is to ensure that the use of animals is justified, provides for the welfare of those animals and incorporates the principles of Replacement, Reduction and Refinement.

-2.2 Section 2.2 of the Code of practice outlines the responsibilities of AECs and this must form part of the terms of reference.
+2.2 Section 2.3 of the Code outlines the responsibilities of AECs and this must form part of the terms of reference.

 3. Membership of the AEC